-Welcome to the Budget Book for 2021/22 that includes key strategic financial information and documents such as the Medium-Term Financial Strategy (MTFS).
+Welcome to the Budget Book for 2024/25 that includes key strategic financial information and documents such as the Medium-Term Financial Strategy (MTFS).

-The Fire and Rescue Authority set the 2020/21 budget on 11 February 2021.
+The Fire and Rescue Authority set the 2024/25 budget on 13 February 2024.
 It is a budget that takes into account the aims and objectives of the Service and prioritises the resources available for frontline services.

-There has been a considerable amount of work towards the 2021/22 budget setting undertaken during 2020/21.
-This included a robust review and scrutiny of budgets by the Head of Finance/Treasurer and Principal Officers, review and challenge meetings by the Corporate Management Team and two Member budget workshops.
-This work has covered both the revenue budget and the Capital Programme.
+There has been a considerable amount of work towards the 2024/25 budget setting undertaken during 2023/24.
+This included a robust review and scrutiny of budgets by the Assistant Chief Officer/Treasurer and other Principal Officers, review and challenge meetings by the Corporate Management Team and two Member budget workshops.
+This work has covered both the revenue budget and the capital programme.